AtomDB/pyatomdb/pyatomdb/README.txt

 1.0.0
 January 3rd 2025
 Updated to allow access to all AtomDB v3.1.0 files (couldn't do equilibrium previously).
 This version was used to compile AtomDB v3.1.0.

+1.0.1
+January 31st 2025
+Updated to allow access to all AtomDB v3.1.x eigenvector files (path was hardcoded so v3.1.1 couldn't read them).